MikeHopley/ftl-ships-strategy/index.md

 ### *Now you’re just being silly*

-Consider walking your engines Zoltan around the ship for timing the sensors dash. <!-- You can use my [Zoltan treadmill]() for accurate timing. -->
+Consider walking your engines Zoltan around the ship for timing the sensors dash.
+You can use my [Zoltan treadmill]() for accurate timing.

-It’s even possible to time enemy weapons purely with crew movement and weapon animation.
+It’s even possible to time enemy weapons purely with crew movement and weapon animation (and this can potentially be used by *any* ship).
 This means you can continue using the trick when sensors don’t work, such as in a nebula.
 It means you can let beam drones hit your sensors without cloaking.

-In most cases this will charge your Glaive faster too.
-This can matter more than you might expect.
-It could stop a beam drone sniping your weapons.
-An unmanned Small Bomb will explode just *after* your Glaive finishes firing.
+In most cases this will charge your Glaive slightly faster too.
+This can sometimes matter more than you might expect.
+For example, an unmanned Small Bomb will explode just *after* your Glaive finishes firing.

 Use crew movement to time the weapon charge and de-power, wait for the weapon to “go green”, then re-power on the *next* animation frame.
 For missiles and bombs, listen for the firing sound.